mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 **Purpose:** Explain why this course is centered on PyTorch.

 - Deep learning’s success was driven in part by modern auto-differentiation frameworks.
-- These frameworks let you change a model or loss quickly while keeping the same optimization loop.
+- **Fast iteration:** These frameworks let you change a model or loss quickly while keeping the same optimization loop.
 - Older solver-based workflows excel for classical, well-structured problems; PyTorch excels when we want to build nonconvex models and iterate fast.

 ---